 Travel guides, tips and recommendations for the adventurous

-A Complete Travel Guide to Cannon Beach & Haystack Rock
+A Complete Visitor’s Guide to Cannon Beach

-A Complete Travel Guide to Cannon Beach & Haystack Rock
+A Complete Visitor’s Guide to Cannon Beach

-A Complete Travel Guide to Cannon Beach & Haystack Rock
+A Complete Visitor’s Guide to Cannon Beach

 Headed to the Pacific Northwest and looking for a great spot on the coast?
 Then you have to check out Cannon Beach, Oregon!
 Cannon Beach is a very popular coastal town in the Pacific Northwest region.
 Most recognized for Haystack Rock, this beach town should be added to your PNW road trip itinerary.
 To be honest, although it is the beach, you may not always be greeted with sunny warm beach weather you may be used to finding further south in California.
 You are in the Pacific Northwest after all.
 We spent two nights in this area in July.
 The first night was sunny, but still chilly, and the second night was cloudy, gloomy and yes, chilly.